 Not surprisingly the original 2017 mintage sold out quickly but is still available in the secondary market at reasonable premiums.
 Theoretically the US Mint will most likely issue American Palladium Eagle 1 oz 2018 but the collector world is still waiting for that decision.
 The American Palladium Eagle 1 oz is authorized to mint these coins each year but that does not mean they will – the decision is probably based on their perceived demand.

-American Palladium Eagle 1 oz when available is usually sold quickly so if you are interested call Ken Edwards (1-800-225-7531) and he will keep your number handy – there is no obligation and pricing is still surprisingly modest.
+American Palladium Eagle 1 oz when available is usually sold quickly so if you are interested call toll free (1-800-225-7531) and we will keep your number handy – there is no obligation and pricing is still surprisingly modest.

 Investment in platinum and palladium is growing because unlike gold there are no Central Bank Reserves when mine production goes into deficit.

 You might also want to consider the American Platinum Eagle 1 oz.

 We are happy to answer questions about the American Palladium Eagle 1 oz – Ask an Expert

 Visit our Audio Gold News Page for information on the precious metals market.